 Founder and Executive Director, Learn to Cope Inc.

 Joanne Peterson is the Founder and Executive Director of Learn to Cope (LTC), a non-profit peer-led support network which began in 2004.
 Joanne’s journey started as a young girl with siblings experiencing issues with mental illness and addiction.
-After years of watching family members struggle with opioid addiction starting with prescriptions, she was motivated and empowered to use her voice to bring about change.
+After years of watching family members struggle with opioid addiction, starting with prescriptions pills that were aggressively marketed and available to the unsuspecting public in the late 90’s, Joanne was motivated and empowered to use her voice to bring about change.
 She designed LTC to offer families the support, education, resources, and hope that her family would have benefited from.

 Through advocacy and awareness, Ms. Peterson collaborated with MADPH to become the first parent network in the country to provide the overdose reversal antidote nasal naloxone.
 Today, facilitators are trained and certified to provide overdose education and nasal naloxone kits at each Massachusetts chapter.
 This life saving education and medication that LTC members receive has successfully reversed over 200 opioid overdoses since December 2011.